-Achieved a score of 430 or higher on the Evidence-Based Reading and Writing section of the Preliminary Scholastic Assessment/National Merit Scholarship Qualifying Test (PSAT/NMSQT); or

-Achieved a score of 480 or higher on the Evidence-Based Reading and Writing section of the Scholastic Assessment Test (SAT); or-

-Passed English 11, English 12 or full credit English elective course with a 70 or higher; or
+- Achieved a score of 430 or higher on the Evidence-Based Reading and Writing section of the Preliminary Scholastic Assessment/National Merit Scholarship Qualifying Test (PSAT/NMSQT) in grade 10; or - Achieved a score of 460 or higher on the Evidence-Based Reading and Writing section of the Preliminary Scholastic Assessment/National Merit Scholarship Qualifying Test in grade 11 (PSAT/NMSQT); or - 3.
+Achieved a score of 480 or higher on the Evidence-Based Reading and Writing section of the Scholastic Assessment Test in grade 11 (SAT); or - 4.
+Passed English 11, English 12 or full credit English elective course with a 70 or higher; or - 5.
+Passed the Letters About Literature (LAL) assessment with a score of 11+.

-Passed the basic skills assessment in English with a 70 or higher in 11th or 12th grade.